 Review of the Public Health (Control of Disease) Act 1984

 - The Health and Social Care Act 2008 made amendments to the Public Health (Control of Disease) Act 1984.
-For further information visit: Health and Social Care Bill 2007-08 (external link)
+For further information visit: Health and Social Care Bill 2007-08 (external link, English only)

 - Public Health (Control of Disease) Act 1984 (as amended by the Health and Social Care Act 2008).

-This informal document, produced by the Department of Health, has been prepared to assist the reader to observe the effects of the amendments introduced by the Health and Social Care Act 2008.
+This informal document (external link), produced by the Department of Health, has been prepared to assist the reader to observe the effects of the amendments introduced by the Health and Social Care Act 2008.
 It should not be relied upon for any other purpose.
 While every effort has been made in the production of this document, the Department of Health can accept no responsibility for its accuracy.